scality/Zenko/docs/docsource/installation/configure/configure_cosmos_for_OOB.rst

 #.
 Copy and save the location name.

 #.
 Create a bucket in this location.
-At the **Location Constraint**
+At the **Location Type** prompt, you will
-   prompt, you will see two instances of the NFS server.
+   see two instances of the NFS server.
 Select the NFS server at the desired location that has **Mirror mode** enabled.

 #.
 Copy and save the bucket name.